jbaldivieso/pygrowup2/README.md

 Usage
 =====

-pygrowup2 is modelled based on an "observation" of a child.
+pygrowup is modelled based on an "observation" of a child.
 The age of the child at the time of the observation is captured either explicitly, or inferred based on the child's date of birth and the date of the observation.
 Once an Observation object is instantiated, multiple methods are available to compute the z-scores